Skip to main content

 }

-View load jobβ
+View load job

 By default, Stream Load synchronously returns results to the client, so the system does not record Stream Load historical jobs.
-If recording is required, add the configuration enable_stream_load_record=true
+If recording is required, add the configuration enable_stream_load_record=true in be.conf.
+Refer to the BE configuration options for specific details.

-After configuring, you can use the show stream load
+After configuring, you can use the show stream load command to view completed Stream Load jobs.

 mysql> show stream load from testdb;